ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

 For what concerns DR, we designed BlueCompute to provide __Active/Active__ capabilities because this is the most typical scenario for modern applications to which we demand 99.999% availability and extraordinary  levels of scalability.

-The Diagram below shows the DR topology for BlueCompute solution in Bluemix.
+The Diagram below shows the DR topology for BlueCompute solution in Bluemix. ***Please Note: the Diagram applies only to Bluemix Dedicated.
+In Bluemix public cross-site replication for APIC is not available.
+In the solution we are describing for Bluemix Public only APIC Gateway is behind the load balancer, while API Manager and API Developer Portal must be accessed directly***

  ![Architecture](DR-Active-Active.png?raw=true)